The-Academic-Observatory/terraform-google-api/README.md

 account_id of the service accounts.

 ### domain_name
-Base domain name for the resulting API, see the domain name examples below.
+Full domain name for the resulting API, for example `my-project-id.observatory.api.custom.domain`.

-### subdomain
-Describes how the subdomain should be determined, this is either set to 'project_id' or 'environment'.
-When set to 'project_id' the subdomain is derived from the GCP project id, when set to 'environment' the subdomain is derived from the environment variable.
-See also the domain name examples below.

-### environment
-The environment setting, has to be one of 'develop', 'staging', or 'production'.
-Used for the final full domain name if the subdomain variable is set to 'environment', see the domain name examples below.
+The domain name should already be registered before deploying the Terraform resources.

 ### backend_image
-URL of the image used for the Cloud Run backend service.
+URL of the Docker image used for the Cloud Run backend service.
-The image should be built beforehand and stored in the Google Artifact Registry.
+The image should be built beforehand and stored e.g. in the Google Artifact Registry.

 ### gateway_image
 URL of the image used for the Cloud Run gateway service.